My Top 9 Favorite Non-toxic Homemade skin care + Household Products

 5) Body wash

 Well, this isn’t what you think.
 I do use soap (either glycerin soap or Dr. Bronners lavender soap) on the “pits, tits and naughty bits” as Boo from Orange is the New Black would say but, other than that, I have always oil cleansed.
-My fav is to make a sugar scrub of 2 parts sugar and 1 part grapeseed or almond oil.
-Both are easily found at the grocery store.
+My fav is to make a sugar scrub of 2 parts sugar and 1 part grapeseed, almond oil or jojoba oil.
+The first two are easily found at the grocery store and the jojoba oil I will by on line or at Trader Joes.
 Other oils that work well are castor and hazelnut oil.
 I like to make the sugar scrub for gifts all the time!
 I add a little essential oil like lavender or ylang- ylang and you’ve got yourself a luxurious, exfoliating oil scrub.
 See more on oil cleansing at Thankyourskin.com or WellnessMama.com

-I am usually pretty well moisturized from the above oil cleansing but, if I need a little extra later or the next day I use grapeseed or almond oil (again..
+I am usually pretty well moisturized from the above oil cleansing but, if I need a little extra later or the next day I use jojoba oil, grapeseed or almond oil (again..
 I know, I know!
-Its affordable and easy to find, and works great!)
+Again!
+It’s affordable and easy to find and works great!)

 But, the only downside is it can leave you greasy for a little while.
 I will use this on my face and have to blot off the excess oil with toilet paper before putting on my make-up.
 Or if I wear a dress or shorts or even lean on a table, it can leave some oil marks!!!
-Got used to it over the years but recently stumbled up upon the most amazing oils to moisturize with that don’t leave me greasy and are not toxic!
+But what’s the trade off?
+Healthy skin and I am not absorbing hormone disrupting carcinogenic chemicals.
+Score.

 7) Shampoo and conditioner

 I have long hair.
 My problem with shampoos and conditioner’s was finding a non-toxic product that would actually work.
 Homemade formulas usually left my hair too tangled to comb through as did many other non toxic shampoos and conditioners.
-I have used it all and half the time ended up getting the brands Herbal Essence or Treseme so I could actually put a comb through my hair.
-I have been using Trader Joes shampoo and conditioner because its cheap and works okay… but I recently started using Beautycounters everyday shampoo and conditioner and holy cow!
+I have used it all and half the time ended up getting some national brand so I could actually put a comb through my hair.
+Recently I have been using Trader Joes shampoo and conditioner because it’s cheap and works okay… but I recently started using Beautycounters’ everyday shampoo and conditioner and holy cow!
 My hair is silky, I can comb through it and it smells amazing!!!
-WOW!
-Seriously WOW!
-Now, I am a Beautycoutner consultant and I signed on as one because I was so amazed by the companies transparency and their ability to make safe products that actually worked… like really work.
-(And I am NOT a MLM type of girl okay, I have always avoided them like the plague- no lie).
-But, I can’t say enough about this stuff…. okay, I will stop now.
-Moving on…
+Not to mention the company is pretty passionate about change and overhauling cosmetic regulations that control the beauty care industry.
+Again, score.

 8) Make-up remover

-I bet you can’t guess what I faithfully use as eye make-up remover…. guess… okay, grapeseed or almond oil.
+I bet you can’t guess what I faithfully use as eye make-up remover…. guess… okay, grapeseed, almond oil or jojoba oil.
 I use it on a cotton ball to take off my eye make-up before I wash my face and then I might have to do it once more to get the rest of the mascara.
 But, I have tried so many other make-up removers and many worked well except for the fact that they were super toxic.
-I always come running back to grapeseed oil because its affordable, easy to find, non-toxic and edible.
-Sure bet safe.
+I always come running back to grapeseed or jojoba oil because it’s affordable, easy to find, non-toxic and edible.

 Make-up, make-up, make-up…. has always been a big challenge for me to find things that are non-toxic but will last the day and perform beautifully.
 Finding non-toxic make-up was really important to me because you are putting products on sensitive and thin skinned parts of your face like your eye lids.

 Foundation, blush and bronzer : For the last ten years, I have used Pure skin minerals and they have worked very well.
 I tested so many out before deciding on this brand.
 The problem I started having in the last year with these products was that I felt like they visually enhanced the fine lines that were creepin in on my face!!!
-The mineral make-up would appear kind of dry and I was ready for a change as my skin was changing.
-But, along came Beautycounter.
-After having used Beautycounter’s Dew Skin Tinted Moisurizer spf 20, Tint Skin Foundation, Mattifying Skin Finishing Powder, Color Contour Matte Bronzer and Color Sweep Blush, I was sold.
+The mineral make-up would appear kind of dry.
+To combat that wrinkle enhancing dry appearance I will spray on a facial mist like Beautycounter’s line of facial mists after putting on my mineral make-up.
+I also like to keep a liquid type of foundation on hand as well like Pure Skin Minerals Matte Mousse which I love along with Beautycounter’s Dew Skin Tinted Moisurizer spf 20 and Tint Skin Foundation, with the Mattifying Skin Finishing Powder.
+No I don’t use them all at the same time. 🙂 Pick one.
+They are all my favs!

 Eye Make-up: This one is never easy.
 I have used Mary Kay or Estee Lauder eye liner and mascara for years among lots of random eye shadow products.
 With any eye make-up, I always use a primer for stay power.
 Beautycounter Eye Pencil, Brow Pencil and Color Shade Shadows are a must have.
-Beautycoutner is currently developing a mascara which I am eagerly awaiting and hope it will exceed my expectations being that it won’t flake or run.
+I won’t use anything else.
+They perform beautifully and stay put without being toxic and hormone disrupting.

 Lips: I am a lip gloss girl.
 I usually use whatever with mixed results but alas, what have I found, a safe, non toxic lip sheer.
 I just love the feel, glossy shine and ease of application of Beautycounters’ Lip Sheers.
 They are so pretty!